OpenRiak/riak_kv/docs/ObjectAPI.md

 - `authorization`; optional, for tls-protected requests only when riak security is enabled.
 - `x-riak-meta-<key>: <value>`; optional, multiple keys may be provided, and will be mapped to user metadata.
 - `x-riak-index-<field> : <value1>, <value2>`; optional add multiple index fields, with multiple values in each field where those values are comma (and whitespace) separated.
 Index fields should have the suffix `_bin` or `_int`.
-- `content-type: <content_type>`; optional, specific the content-type of the value to be stored, to be provided in response to future GET requests.
+- `content-type: <content_type>`; optional, specify the content-type of the value to be stored, to be provided in response to future GET requests.

 ### Example PUT request